 David Fischel, chief executive of intu talks about the power of retail destinations to change lives for the better

 Our centres are vibrant, bustling destinations.
-But we dimmed their lights and turned down the music for sixty minutes this week to create a better shopping experience for autistic people.
+But we're dimming their lights and turning down the music for sixty minutes to create a better shopping experience for autistic people.

 We have held quiet hours in our centres before and a growing number of retailers have also been getting involved.
-Now we've worked with the National Autistic Society to hold the UK’s first national autism hour and thousands more shops and businesses joined us during the week to reduce the sensory overload experienced by autistic people.
+In 2017, we worked with the National Autistic Society to hold the UK’s first national autism hour and thousands more shops and businesses are joining us to reduce the sensory overload experienced by autistic people.

 Bringing together such a scale of retail destinations across the country provides much more than an hour of temporary relief for autistic shoppers.
 It elevates the national consciousness about a condition impacting 700,000 people in the UK on the autism spectrum and could end up driving real and long-lasting social change.

 It is thought that as many as seven million people of working age have a disability.
 Their spending power, known as the ‘purple pound’, is worth around £249bn to the economy.
 But according to the Extra Costs Commission, a year-long enquiry which explored the extra costs facing disabled people, three quarters of this seven million have left a shop because of poor customer service relating to their disability and UK retailers risk missing out on as much as £420 million of sales a week as a result.

 Further, two thirds of autistic people and their families told the National Autistic Society that they currently avoid going shopping at all.
 Both shoppers and retailers are losing out.

 Quiet hours for autistic people will be staged at intu’s busy shopping centres across the UK this autumn for the country’s first nationwide ‘Autism Hour’.